 |Black Acacia (Tinted Taupe)||$1,000 to $1,230||$10 to $12.30|

 These estimates do not include engineered wood, a different product than solid hardwood.
 Engineered wood costs approximately 10 percent to 15 percent more than solid hardwood.
-For example, DIY installation of solid kempas is around $12.50; engineered kempas would cost about $13.72 per square foot.
+For example, the DIY installation of solid kempas is around $12.50; engineered kempas would cost about $13.72 per square foot.

 No Concrete, No Flooring Removal